 Does Medicare cover the cost of stair lifts?
 It is logical to begin here, as it is a common question relevant to most American seniors.
-The short, uncomplicated answer is, for all practical purposes, original Medicare does not pay for stair lifts, but Medicare Advantage plans may cover the cost.
+The short, uncomplicated answer is, for all practical purposes, original Medicare does not pay for stair lifts.
+But Medicare Advantage plans may cover the cost.

 There is one possible exception to this rule in regards to original Medicare.
 Original Medicare might pay for a small portion of the cost if the stair lift has an elevating seat, which helps the rider to sit down and get up from the chair safely.
 However, such a feature would only be available in a high-end stair chair, which would cost considerably more than the amount original Medicare would reimburse the purchaser.
-In other words, the amount of financial assistance would be less than the additional cost for a stair lift that has that feature.
+In other words, the amount of financial assistance would be less than the extra cost for a stair lift that has that feature.

 Medicare supplemental insurance policies also do not cover stair lifts.
 These policies are intended to help with co-payments and deductibles for goods and services covered by original Medicare.
-Since, original Medicare does not help, neither would a Supplemental or Medigap policy.
+Since original Medicare does not help, neither would a Supplemental or Medigap policy.

-As Medicaid policies are different in every state, it is difficult to make a general statement about Medicaid's coverage of stair lifts.
+As Medicaid policies are different in every state, it is difficult to make a general statement about Medicaid’s coverage of stair lifts.
 Furthermore, Medicaid offers multiple programs in each state, making the answer still more complicated.
-However, if we limit the discussion to Medicaid's policy for the elderly and / or disabled who are living in their homes, the probable answer is yes, Medicaid will likely cover the cost for medically necessary, stair lifts.
+However, if we limit the discussion to Medicaid’s policy for the elderly and / or disabled who are living in their homes, the probable answer is yes.
+Medicaid will likely cover the cost for medically necessary stair lifts.
 This is provided they enable individuals to remain living in their homes and avoid nursing home placement.

 To clarify, states wish to limit the number of persons who enter nursing homes paid for by Medicaid.
 Therefore, they are willing to provide financial assistance to help Medicaid eligible, nursing home qualified persons remain living at home.
 If the lack of a stair lift in one’s home would force them to move from the home, then it is likely Medicaid would pay.

-If Medicaid in your state covers stair lifts, it will do so through your state's Home and Community Based Services (HCBS) Waivers.
+If Medicaid in your state covers stair lifts, it will do so through your state’s Home and Community Based Services (HCBS) Waivers.
 Waivers are Medicaid non-entitlement programs that help individuals who require a nursing home level of care to remain living at home.
-Many Medicaid Waivers cover home modifications and the purchase and installation of a stair lift would be considered a home modification.
+Many Medicaid Waivers cover home modifications.
+And the purchase and installation of a stair lift would be considered a home modification.
 Therefore, it would be a covered benefit.
 See a state by state list of HCBS Waivers for home modifications.

 Another option is State Plan Medicaid, which may be thought of as regular Medicaid.
 Regular Medicaid is an entitlement, but usually has more restrictive financial criteria when compared to Waivers.
 Many states cover durable medical equipment (DME) under their state plan.
 Under DME, they may cover mobility-enhancing equipment and a stair lift could be classified as such.
 Medicaid would pay only for the most basic model and the program may cap the amount of assistance an individual can receive.
 Therefore, the state plan Medicaid program might not cover the full cost.